galaxyproject/training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 Some packages require your data to be in a consistent order (i.e. the order of your ASVs in the taxonomy table rows to be the same order of ASVs in the columns of your ASV table).
 It's recommended to clean up your taxonomy file.
 You can have blank spots where the level of classification was not completely resolved.

 # Conclusion

-We have used `QIIME2` to process fat-tailed dunnart faecal samples and analyse differences in the observed microbiome between 5 captive and 5 wild fat-tailed dunnarts.

 ## What have we done?